warlocksmurf/HTBSherlock-writeups/Bat Problems/README.md

 # Solution

-First, the bat file will be analyzed using `any.run` which is a malware analyzer tool.
+First, the bat file can be analyzed using `Any.Run` which is a malware analyzer tool.
 We will get the following result if we upload the sample on the aforementioned site.

 <p align='center'>